 Integration with other work tools helps you manage your work efficiently.

-Here are some popular integrations both tool offer:
+Here are some popular integrations both tools offer:

-Harvest connects and syncs with various tools to help you track time.
+Harvest connects and syncs with 70+ tools to help you streamline your workflow.

 Some of the key integrations are: